bonitasoft/bonita-doc/md/getting-started-tutorial.md

 The manager reviews the request and approves or refuses it.*
 In a real travel management application, there would be several process steps after approval: estimating costs, possibly getting a second level of approval if the cost passes a certain threshold, submitting an expenses claim after the travel, reviewing the expenses claim, escalating anything out of policy, and authorizing payment.
 However, for this tutorial you will consider only the first part of the process, where a travel request is submitted and then reviewed.

-This tutorial assumes that you are a developer using Bonita BPM for the first time.
+This tutorial assumes that you are a developer using Bonita for the first time.
-It gives instructions for using Bonita BPM Studio, the UI Designer, and Bonita BPM Portal.
+It gives instructions for using Bonita Studio, the UI Designer, and Bonita Portal.
 It assumes you are familiar with JavaScript, JSON and REST APIs.

-Use Bonita BPM Studio to define your process, including using the UI Designer to create pages and forms.
-Then use Bonita BPM Portal to build the application.
+Use Bonita Studio to define your process, including using the UI Designer to create pages and forms.
+Then use Bonita Portal to build the application.

 This is the recommended sequence for creating an application, but generally application pages, data model and processes are defined in parallel and evolve as you go deeper in the application details: